 8. Morning routines

 “While the idea of having a three-hour-long morning routine in which you work out, meditate, work on your side-project, read, and do just about anything else you want to do in the morning may seem like an ideal way to spend the morning (for some!) for others the trick is in having a morning routine at all.

 Being able to carve out five, ten, or fifteen minutes in the morning just for you is a huge accomplishment for many, and it is the platform from which a more engaged morning routine—which some may say is the best productivity ‘hack’ there is—will come from.” – Benjamin Spall, Writer & Co-Author of My Morning Routine, Benjamingspall.com

 9. Being conscious of our access to info

 “Thanks to the cloud, access to information has never been more convenient.
 We can access information from just about anywhere at any time.
 But this kind of privilege can be a double-edged sword.
-If we’re not careful, it can get distracting and divert our attention away from our tasks at hand.
+If we’re not careful, it can get distracting and divert our attention away from the tasks at hand.

-As more and more people are becoming more aware of this, I think we’ll see, in 2020, people being more conscious with their information accessibility.
+As more and more people are becoming more aware of this, I think we’ll see, in 2020, people being more conscious of their information accessibility.
 They’ll learn which kind of information has value and which should be disregarded.” – Martin Welker, CEO, Zenkit